Cable television headend: Cable Hubs and Nodes

 A cable hub is a building or shelter usually smaller than a headend that takes an already processed video signal from a headend and transmits it to a local community. (or multiple communities) Most cable hubs are used in conjunction with an HFC Plant.
-Combined IP video and data enters a hub via a microwave or fiber optic transport circuit and gets routed to QAM devices such as a cable modem termination system which changes the IP data into an RF QAM to be combined with other services (such as video on demand, switched video) and transmitted to the subscriber.
+Combined IP video and data enters a hub via a microwave or fiber optic transport circuit and gets routed to QAM devices such as a cable modem termination system which changes the IP data into a RF QAM to be combined with other services (such as video on demand, switched video) and transmitted to the subscriber.
 The RF from each service gets combined in the hub to ultimately a single coax cable broken down per node, but right before it leaves the hub to feed customers, gets changed to fiber optic light to feed local cable nodes which may cover a large building, a neighborhood or in rural areas, an entire community.
 The cable node located in the field in-turn reverses the optical light from the hub and changes the signals back to RF over coaxial cable.
 This is called a "forward" path (download).
 The inverse happens on the upload or "return" path as customers transmit data back to a hub.
 Cable nodes were initially intended to reduce amplifier cascade and improve signal quality to subscribers distant from a hub.
 Modern cable nodes still serve the same purpose for amplifier cascade reduction, but now are strategically placed in areas of high data density to better allocate bandwidth availability and reduce oversubscribing in a particular area.
 Cable nodes also allow for multiple channel lineups or public access markets out of the same hub.